NethermindEth/StarknetByExample/src/ch00-11-counter.md

 # Simple Counter

-This is the Cairo adaptation of the [Solidity by example First Application](https://solidity-by-example.org/first-app/).
+This is a smiple counter contract.

 Here's how it works:

 - The contract has a state variable called 'counter' that is initialized to 0.